 Pile breaking with an innovative solution

-Brextor® is an efficient, safe and high-quality method for pile breaking.
+Brextor® is an efficient, safe and high-quality method for breaking piles.
 With this method, not only single piles, but also all types of pile walls (tangent, secant or contiguous) are processed gently by machine.
 The work is done by one person and one machine.
 The weather conditions have no influence here.

 Brextor® offers the following advantages: